Smooth-Programmer/Smooth-Programmer/README.md

 ### <h1>Hi there 👋, my name is Jaskaran Singh
 I'm currently pursuing graduation from KIET Group of Institutions in Electrical & Electronics Engineering.
-I'm a full stack web developer, a keen learner and Android Dev enthusiast.
+I'm a full stack developer, a keen learner and Android Dev enthusiast.

 ### Skills